Dan-Codes/RHousing/README.md

 open terminal

-if you have not installed cocopods this is how you do it type this: sudo gem install cocoapods this will ask for password, type it in
+if you have not installed cocopods this is how you do it type this into terminal: sudo gem install cocoapods this will ask for password, type it in

 once it finishes,